30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Warm and elegant

-The warm shades of gold and classic red absolutely glow in this classic color scheme.
+The warm shades of gold and classic red absolutely glow in this traditional yet timeless color scheme.

 Gold and White.